 - Pasta: store-bought Italian dry pasta made with hard-wheat semolina flour.
 You can pick any shape that has a large hole in it.
 I like to make this with bronze-cut rigatoni.

 - Prepare the day before: this artichoke pasta bake is simple but it has many parts that need to come together.
-Take it easy and prepare the vegan ricotta and the vegan parmesan the day before.
+Take it easy and prepare the ricotta and the parmesan the day before.
 Then it will be a breeze to make the pasta-bake the day after.

 - Season all the elements: each piece of this recipe should be completely seasoned on its own.
 For instance, season the artichoke sauce well.
 Season your béchamel sauce well.
 And season your pasta cooking water well.
 When building a dish with more elements, seasoning each element will make all the difference.

 - Don't eat it immediately: when making pasta-bakes you should wait about 15 minutes before eating after you take the dish out of the oven.
 This helps the flavours come together.

 - Add some pasta cooking water: when mixing the pasta with the other ingredients you should add some pasta water to help melt everything together.
 Also, pasta water, thanks to its starch content, will make the final dish more creamy.

 Frequently asked questions

 No. In our experience vegan ricotta works best with unsweetened, plain soy milk with a soy content of 7.5% and above.

 Yes.
 You can use any milk for the white sauce.
 Make sure it's unsweetened and doesn't have any added flavours.

 Yes.
 You can use any vegetable oil of your choice, as long as its flavour is not too strong.
 However, in this specific recipe we recommend olive oil because it tastes great with the artichokes.